 TDI: 1-2 What's this?

-Other then the cultural experience of eating from the same pot with the strangers, this is also a true dining experience, because fish stew’s in Senegal are super tasty!
+Beyond the cultural experience of eating from the same pot with strangers, this is also a true dining experience because fish stew in Senegal is super tasty!
 Not sure what herbs they use, but it’s very flavorful.
 No need to mention the fish is truly organic!

-Other then the traditional food, there is a big trend in Senegal, especially in Dakar: Fast Food!
-I am not talking about McDonald’s, KFC, Burger King, etc… It’s regular street vendors selling the local interpretation of fast food… Sandwich with eggs and potatoes, sandwich with lentil and pasta… by default it is a little bit heavy on starch, but it’s more economical that way.
-Is Dakar fast food better than the western-style fast-food chains?
+Other than the traditional food, there is a big trend in Senegal, especially in Dakar: Fast Food!
+I am not talking about McDonald’s, KFC, Burger King, etc It’s regular street vendors selling the local interpretation of fast food… Sandwich with eggs and potatoes, sandwich with lentil and pasta… by default it is a little bit heavy on starch, but it’s more economical that way.
+Is Dakar’s fast food better than the Western-style fast-food chains?
 Of course!
-Whatever they put inside a bun, is not gonna be GMO and it won’t smell like medicine!
+Whatever they put in a bun isn’t gonna be GMO, and it won’t smell like medicine.
+However, the main reason I put Senegal on this list is described in the picture.

 9. Mexico